Mufumi/Udemy---Microsoft-Power-BI-Desktop-for-Business-Intelligence/Adventure Works/README.md

-This is a *README* for the Adventure Works project which uses data from a hypothetical company that sells bicycles and cycling related material.
+This is a *README* for the Adventure Works project which uses data from a fictional company that sells bicycles and cycling related material.
 The project has the following dataset:

 * Calendar
 * Customers